mhughes72/DS---Getting-and-Cleaning-Data---Ass01/README.md

 #Getting and Cleaning Data: Course Project
 ##Introduction

-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
-What follows first are my notes on the original data.
+Coursera course "Getting and Cleaning data", part of the Data Science specialization.
+This file contains notes outlining the original and processed data.
+For more information please refer to the CodeBook.md file.

 ##About the Data

 ###Training and Testing Data Sets
 These data sets include the raw results from both sets of experiments.
+They are found under the UIC/test and UIC/train directories respectively.

 ###Other Data
 - Subject: The number label for each of the subjects in the experiment